starsite/SwiftFM/README.md

 # SwiftFM

-Swift wrapper for the FileMaker Data API (Swift 5+, iOS 15+)
+Swift framework for the FileMaker Data API (Swift 5+, iOS 15+)

-SwiftFM was refactored (rewritten from scratch) last week, put under version control, and now provides support for Swift Package Manager (SPM).
+SwiftFM was ~~refactored~~ rewritten from scratch last week, put under version control, and now provides support for Swift Package Manager (SPM). 🎉

-Notable improvements include type-safe Codable returns and support for async/await.
-Several APIs were added, including support for executing scripts, setting containers, as well as getting metadata on hosts, databases, layouts, and scripts.
+Notable improvements include async/await and type-safe Codable returns.
+Several new APIs were added, including support for executing scripts, setting containers, as well as getting metadata on hosts, databases, layouts, and scripts.

-Documentation (extensive) forthcoming.
+Documentation (extensive) forthcoming, with SwiftUI examples.

-Thanks for your support of this project over the past 3.5 years. 😘
+Thanks for supporting this project over the past 3 years.
+It means a lot. 😘

 ~Brian, Starsite Labs